 [Heading amended by No. 25 of 1985 s.
 332.]

-5. Governor may apportion and adjust assets, etc., of water boards
+5. Governor may apportion and adjust assets etc. of water boards

 (1) All lands acquired for or dedicated to the purpose of this Act, and all waterworks constructed under this Act or constructed by or on behalf of the Crown in right of the State and declared by the Governor to be subject to this Act, vest —